StanfordSpezi/SpeziTemplateApplication/README.md

 ## Template Contacts

-The contacts part of the application provides the functionality to display contact information in your application.
+The Contacts part of the application provides the functionality to display contact information in your application.
 It uses the [**Spezi Contacts** module](https://github.com/StanfordSpezi/SpeziContacts) to use the contact-related views provided by Spezi.

 <p float="left">